Osu!: Rulesets (game modes)

-osu!catch, formerly Catch the Beat, is a game mode based on EZ2Catch, a game mode in EZ2DJ.
+osu!catch, formerly Catch the Beat, is a game mode loosely based on the "Catch It!!" minigame in early versions of rdm/rhythm-it, a Beatmania simulator, which was itself derived from the EZ2CATCH mode in EZ2DJ.
 In it, fruits fall from the top of the screen; the player controls a character at the bottom, whom they can move left and right with the goal of catching as much fruit on a plate as possible, earning them score.

-osu!mania is a vertically scrolling rhythm game based on rhythm game series such as Beatmania and Guitar Hero.
+osu!mania is a vertically scrolling rhythm game based on and named after rhythm game Beatmania.
 There are two types of notes, standard and hold notes; hold notes must be held down and released.
-The game mode splits the screen of the user into up to 16 different columns, with each column being designated a different key on the keyboard.
-The goal of the player is to press the appropriate key at the correct time, as each note reaches the bottom (or alternatively top) of the screen.
+The game mode splits the screen of the user into up to 18 different columns, or "keys," with each column being designated a different key on the keyboard. osu!mania is most commonly played as 4 key, due to the popularity of StepMania, or 7 key, due to the popularity of O2Jam.
+The goal of the player is to press the appropriate key at the correct time, as each note reaches the judgement line at the bottom (or alternatively top) of the screen.

 Devices

-Osu! has been noted for encouraging the use of unique input devices—although the game can be played with a computer mouse, it is often recommended to use a graphics tablet with a pen, which more closely emulates the gameplay of Ouendan.
+Osu! has been noted for encouraging the use of unique input devices — although the game can be played with a computer mouse, it is very often played with a graphics tablet with a pen, which more closely emulates the gameplay of Ouendan.
 The accessibility of using a mouse and keyboard is another reason given for the game's popularity.
-Gaming keyboard manufacturer Wooting released a three-key keyboard dedicated to playing Osu! due to the popularity of their keyboards among the game's players.
+Gaming keyboard manufacturer Wooting released a three-key keyboard dedicated to playing osu! due to the popularity of their keyboards among the game's players.

+Beatmaps

+Beatmaps are the game's levels, and consist of game objects mapped to a song.
+A singular song may have multiple beatmaps of varying difficulty.
+These beatmaps are aptly named difficulties, and they together form a mapset or spread.
+Multiple mapsets can be created for the same song.
+Confusingly, "beatmap" technically refers to a mapset rather than a difficulty, though colloquially beatmap is used to refer to a difficulty and mapsets are called mapsets.
+This article follows the colloquial usage.
+"Beatmap" is a pun on bitmap.

+Mapping

+While the majority of users only "play" the game, meaning they set scores on beatmaps, there is a sizable community of users who also create, or map beatmaps using the game's beatmap editor.
+These users are known as mappers.
+In addition to placing the objects in a beatmap, mappers also add sound effects, known as hitsounds, to each object that play once the object is clicked (or released).

+Beatmap Categories

+Uploaded beatmaps fall into one of six categories.